e-bug/pascal/README.md

-# Improving Neural Machine Translation with Parent-Scaled Self-Attention
+# Enhancing Machine Translation with Dependency-Aware Self-Attention

 This is the implementation of the approaches described in the paper:
 > Emanuele Bugliarello and Naoaki Okazaki.
-[Improving Neural Machine Translation with Parent-Scaled Self-Attention](https://arxiv.org/abs/1909.03149).
+[Enhancing Machine Translation with Dependency-Aware Self-Attention](https://arxiv.org/abs/1909.03149).
+In Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics, July 2020.

 We provide the code for reproducing our results, as well as translation outputs of each model.